zanetworker/zblog/content/post/technical/2020-03-23-to-cri-or-not-to-cri.md

 `-- oci-layout
 ```

-- The `oci-layout` just contain the image layout version (e.g., 1.0.0) which serves to provide consistency with the image spec if changes to the layout are made.
+- The `oci-layout` just contains the image layout version (e.g., 1.0.0) which serves to provide consistency with the image spec if changes to the layout are made.
 - The `blobs` which represent the config and the manifest parts of the image spec, as well as the file-system layers.